duvarakeshss/Nimora/README.md

 ## ✨ Overview

-**NIMORA** is a modern, full-stack web application designed to streamline student academic life.
+**Skipp** is a modern, full-stack web application designed to streamline student academic life.
 Built with cutting-edge technologies, it provides a unified platform for attendance tracking, exam scheduling, CGPA calculation, and automated feedback submission.
 The application features a responsive design that works seamlessly across all devices, ensuring students can access their academic information anytime, anywhere.

 ### 🎯 Key Highlights